JetBrains/educational-plugin/CONTRIBUTING.md

 To be sure the plugin works with all releases, we have to build plugin with different versions of IDE.
 The plugin project has separate settings for each platform version (in general, IDE and plugin versions) to avoid manual changes when you want to compile project with non default platform version.
-These settings are stored in `gradle-%platform.name%.properties` files.
+These settings are stored in `gradle-%platform.version%.properties` files.

 Sometimes there are not compatible changes in new platform version.
-To avoid creating several parallel vcs branches for each version, we have separate folders for each version to keep platform dependent code.
+To avoid creating several parallel vcs branches for each version, we have separate directories for each version to keep platform dependent code.

 For example, `com.jetbrains.edu.android.AndroidVersionsInfoKt#loadTargetVersions` function in `Edu-Android` module should have separate implementations for 182 and 183 platforms.